A Region-based Randers Geodesic Approach for Image Segmentation: Region-based Randers Geodesic Formalism

 \subsection{Minimization of the Active Contour Energy}

 This subsection is devoted to the convergence analysis of \cref{alg_ContourEvolution}, which is based on a recursive sequence of minimizations of the approximate energy $E_\gS$.
 In a strict understanding, our analysis falls short of proving that the shapes $(S_n)_{n \geq 0}$ produced by the algorithm converges, or that a minimizer of the active contour energy $E$ is obtained in the process.
 Instead, we establish that the distance between successive shapes $S_n$ and $S_{n+1}$ tends to zero, as stated in~\cref{th:successive_min}, and that they cluster around a shape $\gS$ which is a critical point of $E$, see \cref{th:critical}.
-A number of other properties are also proved, such the decrease of the energies $(E(S_n))_{n \geq 0}$ and a geodesic property of $\cC_\gS$, see the precise statements of \cref{th:successive_min,th:critical}, which confirm that our algorithm is well founded.
+A number of other properties are also proved, such as the decrease of the energies $(E(S_n))_{n \geq 0}$ and a geodesic property of $\cC_\gS$, see the precise statements of \cref{th:successive_min,th:critical}, which provide additional guarantees for our algorithm.
 We assume below that the tube width $U$ is sufficiently small so that \cref{corol:minS_wellposed} holds.

 \begin{theorem} Let $S_0 \in \cX_0$ be such that $\Lip(\mu_{S_0}) \leq 1$, and let for all $n \geq 0$